wp-plugins/contactuscom/readme.txt

 **Customizing Your Contact Form**

-Hereâ€™s a look at how simple it is to customize your form:
+Here's a look at how simple it is to customize your form:

 1. Plugin Main Screen
 2. Customizing your form on ContactUs.com